 Watering and Feeding

 Calathea zebrina should be watered regularly to keep the soil evenly moist.
 In most cases, you’ll need to water every few days.
-However, you should avoid saturating the water or adding enough water to form lasting puddles.
+However, you should avoid keeping the soil saturated with water or adding enough water to form lasting puddles.

 Soil and Transplanting